 Endowments are a specific type of long-term gift that helps provide scholarships to students and fund expert faculty chairs to train students for future service.
 Here’s how that works: An endowment supports initiatives not just for one year, or even one generation, but in perpetuity because endowment gifts are invested rather than being spent.
 The principle remains untouched while we use the investment income to fund scholarships or academic chairs as directed.
 Your endowment gifts are a long-term investment in the preparation of workers for the harvest.

-At present, we have six endowed funds that provide scholarships for students:
+At present, we have eight endowed funds that provide scholarships for students:

 - William Caruth III Endowed Scholarship – funds scholarships for graduate students